balopat/maven-practice/README.md

   * script,... folders copied

 The work was, after lots of googling, and headbanging was finally based on [The Maven team's recommended solution for these cases](http://maven.apache.org/plugins/maven-assembly-plugin/examples/multimodule/module-binary-inclusion-simple.html)

+You can just simply run, and it will work (please update your repository url-s/user scm-s :))

+`` mvn release:clean release:prepare release:perform -B